 so I was chilling in my apartment, popping an ibuprofen while peering at my computer screen.
-(I know, I know, that’s probably not the best solution for eye strain, but that’s what finals will do to you.)
 I then got a super random text from one of my friends saying “okay so I texted you and then I realized I texted the wrong person! now I’m stuck hanging out with someone else!”

 I was, of course, super confused because this message came out of nowhere. turns out she had tried to text me but had texted someone with the same name as me!
 I guess that person really wanted to see a movie, because though they’re not close at all, she agreed to go to the movies with my friend, who did not realize she’d invited the wrong person until she was at the theatre. haha!
 I got some fun texts from her, but I think she managed to enjoy herself despite the mix-up.

 my friend made a silly mistake, but it got me thinking about how at one point in my life, if I had made a mistake like that, I probably would have taken it quite seriously. in general, I’ve always taken mistakes and criticisms more personally than I should. it’s an insecurity I’m constantly working on, and the older I get, the more I’ve come to terms with the fact that there will always be external challenges that seem overwhelming and all I can change is my confidence in my own ability to overcome them. in the words of another friend, “apparently our 30s are like the 2L of life. just as hard as our 20s, but we are more equipped to handle what’s thrown at us.”